WebDaD/formbuilder/README.md

 * View submissions, aggregations, ...
 * Edit submission data (eg hidden fields)
 * Every Form field can be hidden, required, validated
+* Every Form field can be conditional to one or more other fields
+* Every Form field can be filled automaticelly from other fields
 * Supports all the form types (text, number, password, select, radiobuttons, ...)
 * and some special ones: signature, url, email
 * allow users to printout form.